eigenfoo/old-eigenfoo.github.io/_posts/2018-06-19-bayesian-modelling-cookbook.md

                kwargs_divergence={'color': 'C2'})
    ```

+2. Look at your posteriors (either from the traceplot, density plots or
+   posterior plots).
+Do they even make sense?
+E.g. are there outliers or long
+   tails that you weren't expecting?
+Do their uncertainties look reasonable to
+   you?
+If you had [a plate](https://en.wikipedia.org/wiki/Plate_notation) of
+   variables, are their posteriors different?
+Did you expect them to be that
+   way?
+If not, what about the data made the posteriors different?
+You're the
+   only one who knows your problem/use case, so the posteriors better look good
+   to you!

-2. Pick a small subset of your raw data, and see what exactly your model does
+3. Pick a small subset of your raw data, and see what exactly your model does
+   with that data (i.e. run the model on a specific subset of your data).
+I find
-   with that data.
-A lot of problems with your model can be found by seeing how
+   that a lot of problems with your model can be found this way.
-   your model treats specific values in your data: in particular, common values
-   in your data set, or extreme values in your data set.

-3. Run [_posterior predictive
+4. Run [_posterior predictive
    checks_](https://docs.pymc.io/notebooks/posterior_predictive.html) (a.k.a.
    PPCs): sample from your posterior, plug it back in to your model, and
    "generate new data sets".
 PyMC3 even has a nice function to do all this for